Table of Contents

 It is when a method does not leverage data or methods from the class it belongs to.
 Instead, it requires lots of data or methods from a different class.

 When you use multiple primitive data types to represent a concept such as using three integers to represent a date.
-Don’t be afraid to use small objects for small tasks such as money classes that combine number and currency.
+Don’t be afraid to use small objects for small tasks such as money classes that combine numbers and currency.

 A class that isn’t doing enough to pay for itself, but remember that each class you create costs money to maintain and understand.